 The Audit and Risk Committee appoints and receives reports from external & internal audits & through these monitors the effectiveness of financial controls and other key aspects of activity that have a direct financial bearing upon the school.
-In doing so the Committee is able to assure the Governing Body as to the integrity and probity of financial management and due compliance with financial regulations.
-The committee also monitors that appropriate action is taken on auditors' recommendations.
+In doing so the Committee is able to assure the Board as to the integrity and probity of financial management and due compliance with financial regulations.
+The Committee also monitors that appropriate action is taken on auditors' recommendations.

-The Committee also receives the Risk Register during the year as a tool for assessing standing, current & potential risks to the school on an holistic basis with management's response as to severity & what action can be taken to mitigate or negate risk.
+The Committee also receives the Risk Register during the year as a tool for assessing standing, current & potential risks to the school on a holistic basis with management's response as to severity & what action can be taken to mitigate or negate risk.

-The Audit and Risk committee also reviews the risks to internal financial controls through the Statement of Internal Control to provide assurance to the Trustees & Members as to financial integrity & probity, compliance and best practice.
+The Audit and Risk Committee also reviews the risks to internal financial controls through the Statement of Internal Control to provide assurance to the Trustees & Members as to financial integrity & probity, compliance and best practice.

-The committee also recommends upon the appointment of auditors & assesses those areas that are most appropriate for internal audit.
+The Committee also recommends upon the appointment of auditors & assesses those areas that are most appropriate for internal audit.

-Attendance at the Audit and Risk committee during the period from 1 September to 31 August 2022 was as follows:
+Attendance at the Audit and Risk committee during the period from 1 September to 31 August 2023 was as follows:

 Governor Meetings Attended Out of a possible

-P Thorn (Chair) 3 3
+P Thorn Chair 3 3

-W Richard (Attended when required) 2 2
+W Richard Attended when required 2 2

-C Thomas (Resigned 31 Dec 2021) 0 1

 H Hannam 3 3

+G Holder Appointed 30 May 2023 1 1

-S King 0 3
+S King Resigned 18 July 2023 0 3

-P Compton (Appointed to committee 04 May 2022, Resigned 24 August 2022) 1 2

-G Newman 3 3
+G Newman 2 3

 C Dunne 3 3

-D Edwards (HT & Accounting Officer Appointed 01 Jan 2022) 2 2
+D Edwards Headteacher & Accounting Officer 3 3